 4. In another small bowl, mix the cream cheese and powdered sugar using an electric mixer.

-5. In a small saucepan, mix the cornstarch and sugar. then add the water and peaches.
+5. In a small saucepan, mix the cornstarch and white sugar, then add the water and peaches.
 Heat over medium heat, boil until thick.

 6. Once the crust and peaches are cool, spread the cream cheese over the crust, and then spread the peaches on top.